tanmayakumarsahu/tanmayakumarsahu/README.md

 ---

 ## 💻 Additional Skills
-- **Programming:** Python, Java , C
+- **Programming:** Python, Java, C
 - **Web Development:** HTML, CSS, JavaScript

 ---

 ## 📂 Projects
+Projects are currently **in progress and will be updated soon**.
-My repositories contain projects related to **programming practice and data-related learning**, along with a few projects built during my **web development learning journey**.
+My repositories will include work related to **Data Analytics, programming practice, and a few projects from my web development learning journey**.

-Some example projects include:
-- Student Management System
-- Portfolio Website
-- ToDo App

-More **data analytics and data-focused projects** will continue to be added as I expand my skills.

 ---

 ## 📫 Connect with Me
 - LinkedIn: www.linkedin.com/in/tanmaya-kumar-sahu-aa3244348
 - Email: tanmaya3230@gmail.com